What is a Denial in Medical Billing?

 Industry reports suggest that nearly 20 percent of all claims are denied.
 Up to 65 percent of denied claims are never resubmitted, according to the Healthcare Financial Management Association (HFMA).
 This leads to heavy financial losses with for reaching consequences for the revenue cycle of a healthcare practice.
 Frequent change in payer policies and regulations add to the problem.

-A streamlined denial management system can help providers prevent or minimize denials and boost overall cash flow.
+Implementing effective denial management strategies can prevent or minimize denials and boost overall cash flow.

 What are the Best Practices to Prevent Claim Denials?